 Eindhoven – Famous for being the design and technology hub of the Netherlands, Eindhoven is surprisingly cool and hip.
 There are a handful of great places to discover the city’s history of art and design—from the iconic art museums to the small galleries, cafés and hangouts popular with the many young professionals still living here today.

 Being such a small and well connected country, it’s easy to get around the Netherlands and many places are within day tripping distance of most of the country meaning going on a tour in another city from where you are based is quite feasible, and having someone else take you to all the best places will certainly save you time.
-Take a look at these Netherlands tours.

-LGBT – Gay Netherlands Guide
+LGBTQ – Gay Netherlands Guide

 Go beyond Amsterdam – While Amsterdam is without a doubt the gay capital of the Netherlands with over 150 specifically gay clubs, bars and saunas, the other Dutch cities have cool, though fewer, things to offer in terms of gay life too, especially Rotterdam and the Hague.